Auckland68/MScAssessments/README.md

 # Projects
 Completed Assessment Notebooks

-This repository contains the code and reports from completed assessments and individual projects as part completion of the Data Science course
+This repository contains the code and reports from completed assessments and individual projects as part completion of the Data Science MSc course.
+The management project is contained in a separate repository.

 Other projects can be found under the other separate repositories